Dave Brown (quarterback): NFL

 Brown was drafted by the Giants as the top overall selection in the 1992 supplemental draft.
 His first appearance came on December 12, 1992, when he was forced into the lineup due to injuries of Phil Simms, Jeff Hostetler, and Kent Graham, dropping a 19–0 decision to the Phoenix Cardinals.
-To make matters worse, Brown himself was injured during the game and didn't play a down the rest of the season.
+To make matters worse, Brown himself was injured during the game and did not play a down the rest of the season.

 Following Simms' release after the following season, Brown won the starting job in 1994 and helped guide his team to a 9–7 record, including a season-ending six-game winning streak.
 However, the Giants won only a combined 11 games in the next two seasons and their offense finished statistically worst in the league in 1996.
 This finish led to the firing of Dan Reeves, and the hiring of noted QB guru Jim Fassel.

 After injuring his chest during a game against the Dallas Cowboys, Brown lost his starting job in 1997 and was never able to re-claim it.
 Jim Fassel went the rest of the season with Danny Kanell at quarterback and had an unexpected run to the playoffs and division title.
 In the off-season Brown was signed by the Arizona Cardinals to play primarily as a backup, and he ended up finishing his career in 2001 with Arizona.

 Following his career in professional football, Brown moved on to investment management.